Apple Car Software Or Apple Car? The Company’s DMV Permit Provides No Clue

 “It would lend credibility to the idea that Apple is creating a complete self-driving ‘system,’ but doesn’t assure that this would be a car,” says analyst Patrick Moorhead of Moor Insights & Strategy.
 “It could ultimately be productized as a subsystem that could go into another car brand.”

-But Moorhead, too, believes the software development might just be part of staged approach.
-“Apple is currently focused on developing the core technologies needed to power a self-driving car,” he says.
-“My suspicion is that once Apple is confident in its progress, the company will once again focus on auto hardware.”
+Moorhead, too, believes the software development might just be part of staged approach that will progress toward building the hardware part of the car.

-The disagreement among Apple watchers might just be a reflection of disagreement on the issue within Apple.
+Disagreement among Apple watchers might just be a reflection of disagreement within Apple.
 The company is said to have hundreds of people working on “Project Titan,” but progress on the project has reportedly been slowed by multiple departures of key people and debate over the best way forward for the nascent technology.

 A Bloomberg report last year suggested that with the arrival of Project Titan’s new leader, Apple veteran Bob Mansfield, the company began to refocus resources on the software side of the project.